tmarktaylor/phmutest/docs/setup/setup.md

 The main reason to use setup blocks is so that the teardown blocks will run in the event a post setup block fails.
 Note that teardown will only run if all the setup blocks succeed.
-We use ExitStack to create a single function call to cleanup the temporary directory and change back to the original working directory.
+We use ExitStack to create a single function call to do cleanup:

+- change back to the original working directory
+- cleanup the temporary directory

 We use with ExitStack to assure cleanup when a statement in the with suite raises an exception.